 Income Tax Assistance is offered from VITA.
 IRS trained and certified volunteers will prepare, on the individual’s behalf, basic income tax returns.
 They will then proceed to transmit them electronically using software provided by the Internal Revenue Service.
 Community action agencies across Oklahoma and the nation provide this free service to local citizens.
 While each year the IRS provides the training and certification, more volunteers are always needed.

 Loan programs may be offered as funding allows.
 Some community action agencies provide residential loans to qualified residents in Oklahoma.
 The financing can be used for the purpose of purchasing a home, assistance with closing costs and down payments.
-Money may also be offered to pay for home improvements.
+Money may also be offered to pay for home improvement or even some tenant expenses, including rent.
 In addition, so called credit builder loans may be offered for business entrepreneurs to help them establish credit.

 Much of the assistance and advice may be provided for free.
 Counselors will help people understand their situation and, importantly, develop a plan.
-They will work with you throughout the process to help you resolve your hardship.
+They will work with you throughout the process to help you resolve your hardship, whether it is with payday loans or some other form of borrowing.
 The plan created may offer help with personal money management (Income to Debt ratio), negotiating settlements with creditors, preventing foreclosure, and also working with your creditors.

 Workforce Development and the government created Investment Act, or WIA, is responsible for a comprehensive range of employment services and workforce development activities in Oklahoma.
 Some of the programs offered by community action agencies and other non-profits include support for youth, development activities to help the unemployed and job seekers, veterans, programs for persons with disabilities and even partnerships with employers.